Videos

 Upskilling and Reskilling: A Win-Win for Organizations and Employees

-When the pandemic imposed strict social distancing standards, many companies went digital by investing in robots, technology and automation.
-While that initially affected a segment of workers, digital learning strategist Michael Horn – a leading authority on the future of work and education – has a more optimistic long-term view.
-A senior strategist at Guild Education, Horn works closely with Fortune 1000 employers as Guild helps them facilitate upskilling and reskilling to secure jobs, as well as the company’s future.
-In this presentation, he explains why (contrary to popular myths) robots will NOT be stealing our jobs, how the future of work will cast humans and robots as co-workers, and why the pandemic simply accelerated what was already an inevitable transition to a digital future.
+Many companies have adopted digital solutions by investing in robots, technology and automation to increase productivity.
+While that initially negatively affected a segment of workers, digital learning strategist Michael Horn – a leading authority on the future of work and education – takes an optimistic long-term view.
+An advisor at Guild Education, Horn has worked closely with Fortune 1000 employers as Guild helps them facilitate upskilling and reskilling to secure jobs, as well as the company’s future.
+In this presentation, he explains why (contrary to popular myths) robots will NOT be stealing our jobs, how the future of work will cast humans and robots as co-workers, and how organizations can make the most of opportunities using these tools.

-Learning gaps and unique individual needs have always been there for students, but the pandemic laid bare just how widespread those gaps and needs are.
-In 2020, forced online schooling not only gave learners options, it allowed for more students to be reached – as long as they had computers and Wi-Fi.
-In this presentation, digital learning strategist Michael Horn – a leading authority on the future of work and education – discusses the lessons learned during the pandemic and why we need an equitable system that ensures all students have access to online learning.
+Learning gaps and unique individual needs have always been there for students, but this decade’s sudden mass shift to remote learning laid bare just how widespread those gaps and needs are.
+Though online schooling gives learners options and allows for more students to be reached, they need access to computers and Wi-Fi to take advantage of the opportunities it presents.
+In this presentation, digital learning strategist Michael Horn – a leading authority on the future of work and education – discusses the lessons learned by remote learning and why we need an equitable system that ensures all students have access to online schooling.
 He also outlines valuable digital learning tools and explains why the future of education must include online options.

 Higher Education: A Cost-Effective New Model